sah-raw/sah-raw.github.io/_posts/2024-08-27-Interviews.md

 ![Death in the Afternoon]({{site.baseurl}}/assets/img/OGD_PodcastArtwork_Final.jpg)

 Death in the Afternoon is a podcast hosted by the funeral director, author and Ask a Mortician Youtube creator, Caitlin Doughty.
 In this episode, we explore the challenges of opening a green burial cemetery.
 I share my experience opening Campo de Estrellas.
 Speaking with Caitlin is always a pleasure.
-We've collaborated in the past, when I contributed a series of essay exploring the similar topic of [what it takes to open your own funeral home.](https://www.orderofthegooddeath.com/article/american-funeral-home-revolution-5-how-the-other-half-dies/)
+We've collaborated in the past, when I contributed a series of essays exploring the similar topic of [what it takes to open your own funeral home.](https://www.orderofthegooddeath.com/article/american-funeral-home-revolution-5-how-the-other-half-dies/)